 The “open source” label was created at a strategy session held on February 3rd, 1998 in Palo Alto, California, shortly after the announcement of the release of the Netscape source code.
 The strategy session grew from a realization that the attention around the Netscape announcement had created an opportunity to educate and advocate for the superiority of an open development process.
 The conferees believed the pragmatic, business-case grounds that had motivated Netscape to release their code illustrated a valuable way to engage with potential software users and developers, and convince them to create and improve source code by participating in an engaged community.
 The conferees also believed that it would be useful to have a single label that identified this approach and distinguished it from the philosophically- and politically-focused label “free software.”
 Brainstorming for this new label eventually converged on the term “open source”, originally suggested by Christine Peterson.

-The difference between between Free Software and Open Source lies in what they stand for and their ideology.
-Free Software movement campaigns for freedom of software users– the freedom to run, study, modify, share and share the modified versions of the software.
+The difference between free software and open source lies in what they stand for and their ideology.
+Free Software movement campaigns for freedom of software users - the freedom to run, study, modify, share and share the modified versions of the software.
 Making the software proprietary is not acceptable in the spirit of Free Software.
-But for Open Source philosophy, open source software is just a superior model of development and not a matter of user’s rights.
+But for Open Source philosophy, open source software is just a superior model of development and not a matter of user’s rights, so they can coexist with proprietary software.

 Quoting Richard Stallman from his famous article on the difference and the dangers that the approach open source movement has in avoiding the ethics part: